Open mobile menu

 FULL BIOGRAPHY

-Buster Faulkner, who boasts 18 years of experience on college football staffs – including 11 as an offensive coordinator – and three national championship rings, is in his first season as the offensive coordinator at Georgia Tech.
+Buster Faulkner, who boasts 18 years of experience on college football staffs – including 11 as an offensive coordinator – and three national championship rings, is in his second season as the offensive coordinator at Georgia Tech.

-Faulkner comes to Tech after winning two national titles in three seasons as an offensive quality control assistant for quarterbacks at Georgia (2020-22).
-At UGA, he played a significant role in constructing and fielding one of the college football’s top offenses, highlighted by the Bulldogs finishing in the top five nationally both in scoring (41.3 ppg) and total offense (501.1 ypg) in 2022.
+Faulkner came to Tech after winning two national titles in three seasons as an offensive quality control assistant for quarterbacks at Georgia (2020-22).
+At UGA, he played a significant role in constructing and fielding one of college football’s top offenses, highlighted by the Bulldogs finishing in the top five nationally both in scoring (41.3 ppg) and total offense (501.1 ypg) in 2022.
 Georgia quarterback Stetson Bennett IV finished fourth in voting for the 2022 Heisman Trophy in Faulkner’s final year on the UGA staff.

-Prior to his three-year stint at Georgia, he spent the previous 10 seasons as offensive coordinator at Southern Miss (2019), Arkansas State (2016-18), Middle Tennessee (2011-15*) and Murray State (2010).
+Prior to his three-year stint at Georgia, he spent 10 seasons as offensive coordinator at Southern Miss (2019), Arkansas State (2016-18), Middle Tennessee (2011-15*) and Murray State (2010).
 His 11 seasons as a coordinator also includes a season as OC at Valdosta State in 2008.

 In his lone season at Southern Miss, the Eagles led Conference USA and ranked in the top 20 nationally in passing offense (289.5 ypg) en route to a seven-win campaign, which remains tied for the program’s third-most wins in a season in the past 11 years.